 It can be slightly difficult to fix this one quickly.
 Therefore, if it continues to happen, you must check with your ISP, and if the issues ensue, then it is high time you make a switch.

 7. Your internet type

 As we know, there are different internet types available: DSL, Fiber-Optic, Satellite, and Cable Internet.
 Your entire internet experience is heavily reliant on your connection type.
 Satellite internet, however, is renowned as the slower one since the signals are sent from satellites in space, whereas Fiber-optic is probably the fastest connection known to man yet.

 You can get the fastest speeds with Fiber, yet it is not widely available.
 DSL and cable nevertheless maintain their reputation by offering stable internet connectivity.

 8. Get higher speeds

-If in a case where you face slower internet speed issues when several devices are connected at the same time, then it means you are acquiring bandwidth more than what you have signed up for.
+If you face slower internet speed issues when several devices are connected simultaneously, you are acquiring more bandwidth than what you have signed up for.
 So, take some time to evaluate your data consumption and know your needed speeds.
 You might have to opt for a higher internet plan with your provider to support your internet consumption.